HALFpipe/HALFpipe/README.md

 >
 > Beta 1 has proven to work in a variety of environments in the past weeks of beta testing and remains available for comparison.
 >
+> To use a specific version, please use the following command to download HALFpipe.
+>
 > | Version                   | Installation                                                                                             |
 > |---------------------------|----------------------------------------------------------------------------------------------------------|
 > | Beta 2 (August 16th 2020) | `singularity pull docker://mindandbrain/halfpipe:1.0.0b2`<br>`docker pull mindandbrain/halfpipe:1.0.0b2` |